Josephine-Tetteh/COVID-19-Network-Model/README.md

 The `Beta_function` file contains the double logistic function used to evaluate beta(t).

 The files `Analysis(mass_vaccination)` and `Analysis(ring_vaccination)` provide illustrative examples of simulations for mass vaccination and ring vaccination scenarios respectivley.
+It makes use of data from Italy in `Data_Italy` file.

 # Contacts